 - MAT 1103-Developmental Mathematics.
 This course is designed to develop the mathematical concepts and techniques for a program in general education.
 The basic concepts of arithmetic are presented.
 Generally this course will be taken by those students who need remediation in basic mathematics.
 Additional lab work may be required.
 (3,3,0) - MAT 1213-College Mathematics (Beginning Algebra).
 In this course the basic ideas of elementary algebra are presented, such as number systems, solving equations, simplifying polynomials, factoring algebraic expressions, and simplifying rational expressions.
 Generally, this course will be taken by those students who have mastered the fundamentals of mathematics but have taken no algebra in high school.
 Additional lab work may be required.
 (3,3,0) - MAT 1233-Intermediate Algebra.
 The first course in basic college algebra begins with the fundamental concepts of mathematics, progresses through solutions of linear equations and introduces quadratic equations.
 (3,3,0) - MAT 1313-College Algebra.
 A continuation of MAT 1233, it reviews quadratic equations and advances through more complex algebraic topics.
 Prerequisite: MAT 1233 or two years of high school algebra.
 (3,3,0) - MAT 1323-Trigonometry.
 A course in college plane trigonometry with a brief introduction to some topics in analytic geometry.
 Prerequisite: Two years of high school algebra and one year of geometry or MAT 1313.
+(3,3,0)

-(3,3,0) - MAT 1333-Finite Mathematics.
+- MAT 1333-Finite Mathematics.
 Sets, relations, functions, probability, graphs, logarithms, exponential, sequences, interest, matrices, inequalities, and linear programming with applications oriented toward business decision making and behavioral science.
 Prerequisite: MAT 1313 (3,3,0) - MAT 1613-Calculus I-A. Three lectures.
-Analytic geometry, functions, limits, continuity, derivatives of algebraic and trigonometry functions, applications of the derivatives, anti-differentation, the definite integral.
+Analytic geometry, functions, limits, continuity, derivatives of algebraic and trigonometry functions, applications of the derivatives, anti-differentiation, the definite integral.
 Three semester hours.
 Prerequisites are two years of high school algebra and trigonometry or MAT 1313 and MAT 1323.
 MAT 1613 and MAT 1323 may be taken during the same semester.
-(3,3,0)

-- MAT 1623-Calculus II-A. Three lectures.
+(3,3,0) - MAT 1623-Calculus II-A. Three lectures.
 Applications of the definite integral, differentiation and integration of transcendental functions, and techniques of integration.
 Prerequisite: MAT 1613.
+(3,3,0) - MAT 1653-Honors Calculus I-A. Coordinate systems, basic theorems of analytics, functions, limits, the derivative, the integral differentiation integration of algebraic functions, applications.
+(Open through invitation only.)
+(3,3,0) - MAT 1663-Honors Calculus II-A. Differentiation and integration of transcendental functions, the definite integral, methods of integration, applications.
+(Open through invitation only.)
 (3,3,0) - MAT 1723-The Real Number System.
 Structure and Properties of the number system.
 Designed for students majoring in elementary education.
 (3,3,0) - MAT 1733-Informal Geometry and Algebra.
 Basic ideas and structure of algebra; intuitive foundations of geometry.
 Designed for students majoring in elementary education.
 (3,3,0) - MAT 2613-Calculus III-A. Three lectures.
 Indeterminate forms, improper integrals, Taylor's formula, Polar coordinates, the conic sections, sequences and infinite series.
 Prerequisites: MAT 1623. - MAT 2623-Calculus IV-A. Three lectures.
 Vectors, solid analytical geometry, differential calculus of several variables, multiple integration.
 Prerequisites: MAT 2613.
 (3,3,0) - MAT 2913-Differential Equations.
 This course consists of the development and solutions of differential equations, some partial differential equations and solutions in series.
 Prerequisite: MAT 2623 or enrollment in MAT 2623.
 (3,3,0)